LibraStack/UnityMvvmToolkit/README.md

 }
 ```

-Add `Canvas` to the scene, and add the `MyFirstCanvasView` component to it.
+Then add a `Canvas` to the scene, and add the `MyFirstCanvasView` component to it.

 <details><summary>Canvas Inspector</summary>
 <br />